 Superior Customer Relationships.
 We seek to be a trusted long-term partner to our customers for assessing and managing risk and delivering responsive solutions.
-We believe our modeling and technical expertise, the risk management products that we provide our customers and keeping our promises, has enabled us to become a provider of first choice in many lines of business to our customers worldwide.
-We seek to offer stable, predictable, and consistent risk-based pricing and a prompt turnaround on our claims.
+We believe our modeling and technical expertise, the risk management products that we provide our customers and our track record of keeping our promises have made us a provider of first choice in many lines of business to our customers worldwide.
+We seek to offer stable, predictable, and consistent risk-based pricing and a prompt turnaround on claims.